Blog > Articles

 When taking Mounjaro for diabetes, you should start to see improvement in blood sugar levels.
 If taking Zepbound for weight loss, you should achieve at least 5% weight loss after 3 months on the medication.
 If a person has not reached that benchmark, it’s less likely that this will be an effective medication and alternative treatment options should be considered.

 Interested in starting Mounjaro or Zepbound?
 Be sure to discuss your options with a weight loss expert!
-At FORM, patients work 1:1 with a doctor who is board certified in obesity medicine and, if appropriate, will carefully review FDA-approved medication options that are safe for you and your needs.
-You’ll also work with an experienced Registered Dietitian to develop a personalized weight loss plan just for you addressing nutrition, physical activity, and mindset shifts.
+At Form Health, patients work 1:1 with a doctor who is board certified in obesity medicine and, if appropriate, will carefully review FDA-approved medication options that are safe for you and your needs.
+You’ll also work with an experienced Registered Dietitian to develop a personalized weight loss plan just for you addressing behavioral health, nutrition, and physical activity.

 Find out if you are eligible by taking our quiz or send a message to get in touch with us directly at info@formhealth.co.